-Table 27 Water quality guideline values
+Table 25 Water quality guideline values

-SITE AI Ag As Cd Со Cr Cu Ni Pb Zn Fe Mn μg/L mg/L WQG (95%PC; TV ~30 g CaCO 3 /L) a 55 0.05 13 0.2 1.4 3.3 1.4 11 3.4 8 NV 1.9 WQG (hardness=60) b 55 0.05 13 0.36 1.4 5.9 2.5 20 8.2 14 NV 1.9 a WQG (95%PC) = ANZECC/ARMCANZ (2000) WQG trigger value (TV) for 95% species protection applicable to freshwaters of hardness 30 mg CaCO3/L. Values provided are without hardness correction.
+Al Ag As Cd Со Cr Cu Ni Pb Zn Fe Mn μg/L mg/L WQG (95%PC; TV ~30 g CaCO 3 /L) ^a 55 0.05 13 0.2 1.4 3.3 1.4 11 3.4 8 NV 1.9 WQG (hardness=60) ^b 55 0.05 13 0.36 1.4 5.9 2.5 20 8.2 14 NV 1.9

-As(V) = 13 $\mu$ g/L / As(III) = 24 $\mu$ g/L, Cr(VI) = 1 $\mu$ g/L / Cr(III) = 3.3 $\mu$ g/L. NV = no guideline value.
-Blue when >WQG trigger value.
+^a WQG (95%PC) = ANZECC/ARMCANZ (2000) WQG trigger value (TV) for 95% species protection applicable to freshwaters of hardness 30 mg CaCO3/L. Values provided are without hardness correction.

-b Hardness-adjusted WQGs for Ag, Cd, Cr, Cu, Ni, Pb and Zn applicable to fresh waters (Appendix D).
+As(V) = $13 \ \mu g/L / As(III) = 24 \ \mu g/L, Cr(VI) = 1 \ \mu g/L / Cr(III) = 3.3 \ \mu g/L.$ NV = no guideline value. ^b Hardness-adjusted WQGs for Ag, Cd, Cr, Cu, Ni, Pb and Zn applicable to fresh waters (Appendix D).
 TV = no hardness adjustment applicable and trigger value applies.

-The pore-water concentrations for all elements, except lead, strontium and uranium, were found to be above trigger values in sub-layers core profile samples (except Point Sturt North) from the two sites (Table 25 and 26) (ANZECC, 2000).
-There was no relationship observed between trace element concentrations in pore-waters and depth at the two sites (Table 25 and 26).
-The water quality guideline values are listed in Table 27.
+The water quality guideline values (ANZECC/ARMCANZ, 2000) are listed in Table 25.
+The pore water concentrations for all elements other than lead, strontium and uranium, were frequently found to be above trigger values in sub-layers of the core profile samples from the two sites (Table 23 and 24).
+There was no relationship observed between trace element concentrations in pore waters and depth at the two sites (Tables 23 and 24).

-The distribution of redox sensitive elements such as Fe and Mn in pore-water can be used to give an indication of the redox and/or acidic conditions in subaqueous soils.
-During a change to reducing conditions Mn(III,IV)) typically is reduced prior to Fe(III) to release Mn(II) and Fe(II), respectively.
-In general, pore-water Fe concentrations show a negative correlation with pH and positive correlation with SO4.
-Taking into account the presence of strongly oxidised sulfuric materials prior to refilling, it appears likely that the dissolution of Fe hydroxysulfate minerals has contributed to the dissolved Fe and SO4 in pore-water (Shand et al. 2012).
+The distribution of redox sensitive elements such as Fe and Mn in pore water can be used to give an indication of the redox and/or acidic conditions in subaqueous soils.
+During a change to reducing conditions Mn(III,IV)) is typically reduced prior to Fe(III) to release Mn(II) and Fe(II), respectively.
+In general, pore water Fe concentrations showed a negative correlation with pH and a positive correlation with SO4.
+Taking into account that strongly oxidised sulfuric materials were present prior to refilling, it appears likely that the results indicate that dissolution of Fe hydroxysulfate minerals has contributed to the dissolved Fe and SO4 in pore water (Shand et al. 2012).

-Elemental concentrations in whole sediments and 0.1M HCL extracts were found in the majority of cases to be below their guideline values (Table 28-30).
-This findings suggest that even though total metal concentrations in whole soil layers are below those considered to impact environmental health the metal concentrations in pore-waters (most bioavailable fraction) may still be present at concentrations that could impact the health of aquatic organisms.
+Elemental concentrations in whole sediments and 0.1M HCL extracts were found in the majority of cases to be below their guideline values (Tables 26-28).
+These findings suggest that even though total metal concentrations in whole soil layers are below those considered to impact environmental health, the metal concentrations in pore waters (which may be the most bioavailable fraction) may still be present at concentrations that could be harmful for aquatic organisms.